-Upgrading and increasing your Golf Cart Tire size is by far one of the most economical and easiest ways to get more speed out of your golf cart.
+Upgrading tires and increasing your tire size is by far one of the most economical and easiest ways to get more speed out of your golf cart.
 Equally applied, this is a great solution for both gas and electric golf carts.
 If you install a tire with a larger diameter on your golf cart, the end result is a higher top speed.

 Most stock new and used golf carts come with standard 8" golf cart tires.
 Bigger golf cart tires alone (20” to 24”), with no other upgrades such as a new motor, speed controller, etc., can add an extra 2-4 MPH of speed to your golf cart depending on the tire size.
 Some perks to upgrading tires to achieve more speed is:

 - It's Cost Effective: Most golf cart tires, even bigger / meatier golf cart tires, are not going to cost as much as some other speed upgrade options.

 - It's Easy To Achieve: Putting bigger golf-cart tires on your new or used used golf cart could not be easier!
 It takes virtually no time to do and can easily be done by regular folks.
 You simply take off the old tires and put the new ones on and you're ready to roll at a higher speed!

 Note: Depending on the size of the tire and the make/model of your golf cart, some golf carts will require a lift kit to accommodate the size of the new tires.
 If you are unsure whether you need a lift kit for your golf cart before replacing them, we have an excellent Resource that discusses this topic in more depth.